 Reba McEntire is one of the greatest country singers, well…ever.
 Whether she is penning her own or making expert selections from other writers, the woman knows how to pick a good song that will resonate with the audience she’s built up since the late 1970’s.
 Her newest album is no exception to this rule; every track was made for heartbreak, healing, and that little party phase we all go through when we finally wipe our tears and decide to move on from that last broken love.
 This feels like a legacy album from a legacy act, but that isn’t a bad thing.
 McEntire isn’t trying to reinvent herself or find a new vein from which to tap more success.
 She doesn’t have to.
-She’s good at what she does, and she’s been good at it for forty years.
+She’s very good at what she does, and she’s been very good at it for forty years.

 If I were to review this album as a whole, there wouldn’t be much of an actual review.
 It’s good.
 It’s perfect.
 It’s classic Reba.
 She hasn’t strayed from her style and we adore everything she does.
 She’s the queen of tears and revenge; Taylor Swift Eat Your Heart Out, Mama’s still got it.
 Instead of that enthusiastic but subpar response, we’re going to take this track by track to make sure there isn’t an ounce of heartbreak missed.